-COM 100 3
+COM 100

-FUNDAMENTALS OF COMMUNICATION

-This course provides an introductory survey of communication topics such as nonverbal communication, interpersonal communication, small group communication, and public speaking.
+FUNDAMENTALS OF COMMUNICATIONThis course provides an introductory survey of communication topics such as nonverbal communication, interpersonal communication, small group communication, and public topics such as nonverbal communication, interpersonal communication, small group communication, and public speaking.
 The course is designed to help students understand and apply basic communication theories and skills.

-COM 115 (.5 or 0)

-SPEECH AND DEBATE ACTIVITIES
+COM 115 (.5 or 0) SPEECH AND DEBATE ACTIVITIES